Tips for successful marketing through Facebook

 Facebook users like to talk to other people — not to an impersonal business.
 Whoever manages your Facebook page must be able to write in a voice that sounds real and likeable, using a style that suits your business.
 They also need permission to express things in their own words, not in the company's jargon or 'official line'.

 Unlike traditional media (such as magazines or television), or other online media (such as web pages), social media are built around frequent updates.

-Recent Australian research suggests that 34% of Facebook users check their page more than 20 times in a week, and they need to see that you are regularly posting new material.
+Recent Australian research suggests that Facebook users check their page more than 25 times per week, and they need to see that you are regularly posting new material.
 Some guides recommend posting at least once a day, but the core principles are to post when you have interesting content, and to judge how often your audience wants to hear from you.